-Right in the centre of the action, just across from the West Pier, Artist Residence has a relaxed vibe and 23 rooms – all decorated by different artists.
-No two are the same, and all have free wifi, TVs and tea-and-coffee-making facilities; many have sea views, and some have standalone baths in the rooms.
-The bunk house has four (bunk) beds and is a good budget option for groups of friends.
+Just across the West Pier, and right in the thick of it, Artist Resident has a chilled atmosphere.
+Its 23 rooms are all decorated by different artists, giving each of them an entirely distinct character.
+What they do have in common is free wi-fi, TVs and tea and coffee-making facilities; many have sea views, and some have standalone baths in the rooms.
+The Bunk House has four (bunk) beds and is a good budget option for groups of friends.

-Many of the rooms here (79 of them) face out to sea and the British Airways i360 observation tower.
-Bright and modern in look, they have thoughtful extras, such as complimentary decanters of gin and sherry, and White Company toiletries.
-The spa – opened in early 2017 – has an indoor pool, hot tubs, a sauna, a steam room, a gym and treatment rooms.
+This hotels boasts 79 rooms, many of which face out to sea and the British Airways i360 observation tower.
+Bright and contemporary-looking, it’s the thoughtful extras here that give this place that extra sparkle: complimentary decanters of gin and sherry; White Company toiletries.
+The spa – opened in early 2017 – has an indoor pool, hot tubs, a sauna, steamroom, gym and treatment rooms.
 A cocktail bar and the Jetty restaurant complete the picture.

-The Grand lives up to its name with an impressive seafront location, splendid Victorian building and handsome public spaces.
-There’s an in-house spa, a gym, a restaurant and a cocktail bar; naturally a slap-up afternoon tea is on offer, too.
-Rooms are unfussily but luxuriously decorated in restrained colours; many have sea views and all have free wifi, bathrobes and sleek bathrooms.
+With a name like this, you set yourself something of a high bar – but The Grand lives up to the name with its impressive seafront location, splendid Victorian building and handsome public spaces.
+It has an on-site spa, gym, restaurant and cocktail bar; a slap-up afternoon tea is on offer too.
+The rooms are unfussily but luxuriously decorated in restrained colours; many have sea views and all have free wi-fi, bathrobes and sleek bathrooms.

-Each of the 19 rooms at this independently run townhouse hotel is different: Danube has a free-standing bath with a view, while Aragon has a sauna, and Wista is a suite.
-All have free wifi, Illy espresso machines and contemporary furniture and lighting.
-There’s a cocktail bar too – though the central location, close to the railway station, means Brighton’s nightlife is just steps away.
+This independently run townhouse hotel has 19 rooms, each with an entirely different character and USP: Danube has a free-standing bath and a view; Aragon has a sauna; Wista is a suite.
+They all have free wi-fi, Illy espresso machines and contemporary furniture and lighting.
+Una has its own cocktail bar – although, since you’re in the centre of Brighton near the train station, the rest of the city’s nightlife isn’t far away.

-Billing itself as ‘England’s most rock ’n’ roll hotel’, the Pelirocco hosts music events, DJ sets and comedy nights.
-The 19 themed rooms are spread across two Regency townhouses: Dollywould is dedicated to Ms Parton, with patchwork quilts and a wooden cabin vibe, while Pressure Sounds has Lee ‘Scratch’ Perry wallpaper; romantic/dirty weekends can be indulged in the Nookii room.
-All have free wifi.
+‘England’s most rock ’n’ hotel’ – that’s how Pelirocco describes itself.
+Which might be a rather nebulous title to lay claim to, but it does host music events, DJ sets and comedy nights.
+It has 19 themed rooms, which are spread across two Regency townhouses: Dollywould is dedicated to Ms Parton, with patchwork quilts and a log cabin vibe, while Pressure Sounds has Lee ‘Scratch’ Perry wallpaper; romantic/dirty weekends can be indulged in the Nookii room.
+All have free wi-fi.
 There’s a cocktail bar too.